sridhar-001/UtilTest/README.md

  3) Maven parameter to exclude/include single/multiple suitexml/class/method each of which can be comma separated<br>
  Eg: mvn clean install -DexcludeSuiteXML=tempxml,temp1.xml,temp2.xml<br>
-       If the parameter value does nt match any value no tests will be executed<br>
+       If the parameter value does not match any value then no tests will be executed<br>

  4) Backward compatible.
 If there is no filter criteria is specified all the tests will be executed<br>